F01

 • Managed Language = Stability: Running on the .NET runtime, C# provides managed execution with garbage collection, helping you build stable, crash-resistant XR applications.

 • Tight Unity Integration: C# scripts integrate directly with Unity through the MonoBehaviour class.
 MonoBehaviour uses lifecycle methods like Start(), Update(), and OnTriggerEnter() to handle events.
-You can simply attach scripts to GameObjects in scenes—such as forklifts, robots, or AR terminals—to drive interactivity.
+You can simply attach scripts to GameObjects in scenes to drive interactivity.

 • Object-Oriented Modeling for XR Systems: Object-Oriented Programming (OOP) enables modular, reusable components—essential for scalable XR development.
 Model your XR scene using classes that represent RobotArmController.cs, MobileRobotNavigator.cs, and DroneDeliverySystem.cs.